noiseprotocol/noise_spec/noise.md

 The authentication properties are:

- *  **0 = No authentication.**  This payload may have been sent by any party, including an active attacker.
+ 0. **No authentication.**  This payload may have been sent by any party, including an active attacker.

- *  **1 = Sender authentication *vulnerable* to key-compromise impersonation
+ 1. **Sender authentication *vulnerable* to key-compromise impersonation (KCI)**.
-    (KCI)**.
 The sender authentication is based on a static-static DH (`"dhss"`) involving both parties' static key pairs.
 If the recipient's long-term private key has been compromised, this authentication can be forged.
 Note that a future version of Noise might include signatures, which could improve this security property, but brings other trade-offs.

- *  **2 = Sender authentication *resistant* to key-compromise impersonation
+ 2. **Sender authentication *resistant* to key-compromise impersonation (KCI)**.
-     (KCI)**.
 The sender authentication is based on an ephemeral-static DH (`"dhes"` or `"dhse"`) between the sender's static key pair and the recipient's ephemeral key pair.
 Assuming the corresponding private keys are secure, this authentication cannot be forged.

 The confidentiality properties are:

- *   **0 = No confidentiality.**  This payload is sent in cleartext.
+ 0. **No confidentiality.**  This payload is sent in cleartext.

- *   **1 = Encryption to an ephemeral recipient.**  This payload has forward secrecy, since encryption involves an ephemeral-ephemeral DH (`"dhee"`).
+ 1. **Encryption to an ephemeral recipient.**  This payload has forward secrecy, since encryption involves an ephemeral-ephemeral DH (`"dhee"`).
     However, the sender has not authenticated the recipient, so this payload might be sent to any party, including an active attacker.

- *   **2 = Encryption to a known recipient, forward secrecy for sender compromise only, vulnerable to replay.** This payload is encrypted based only on DHs involving the recipient's static key pair.
+ 2. **Encryption to a known recipient, forward secrecy for sender compromise only, vulnerable to replay.** This payload is encrypted based only on DHs involving the recipient's static key pair.
 If the recipient's static private key is compromised, even at a later date, this payload can be decrypted.
 This message can also be replayed, since there's no ephemeral contribution from the recipient.

- *   **3 = Encryption to a known recipient, weak forward secrecy.**  This payload is encrypted based on an ephemeral-ephemeral DH and also an ephemeral-static DH involving the recipient's static key pair.
+ 3. **Encryption to a known recipient, weak forward secrecy.**  This payload is encrypted based on an ephemeral-ephemeral DH and also an ephemeral-static DH involving the recipient's static key pair.
 However, the binding between the recipient's alleged ephemeral public key and the recipient's static public key hasn't been verified by the sender, so the recipient's alleged ephemeral public key may have been forged by an active attacker.
 In this case, the attacker could later compromise the recipient's static private key to decrypt the payload.
 Note that a future version of Noise might include signatures, which could improve this security property, but brings other trade-offs.

- *   **4 = Encryption to a known recipient, weak forward secrecy if the sender's private key has been compromised.**  This payload is encrypted based on an ephemeral-ephemeral DH, and also based on an ephemeral-static DH involving the recipient's static key pair.
+ 4. **Encryption to a known recipient, weak forward secrecy if the sender's private key has been compromised.**  This payload is encrypted based on an ephemeral-ephemeral DH, and also based on an ephemeral-static DH involving the recipient's static key pair.
 However, the binding between the recipient's alleged ephemeral public and the recipient's static public key has only been verified based on DHs involving both those public keys and the sender's static private key.
 Thus, if the sender's static private key was previously compromised, the recipient's alleged ephemeral public key may have been forged by an active attacker.
 In this case, the attacker could later compromise the intended recipient's static private key to decrypt the payload (this is a variant of a "KCI" attack enabling a "weak forward secrecy" attack).
 Note that a future version of Noise might include signatures, which could improve this security property, but brings other trade-offs.

- *  **5 = Encryption to a known recipient, strong forward secrecy.**  This payload is encrypted based on an ephemeral-ephemeral DH as well as an ephemeral-static DH with the recipient's static key pair.
+ 5. **Encryption to a known recipient, strong forward secrecy.**  This payload is encrypted based on an ephemeral-ephemeral DH as well as an ephemeral-static DH with the recipient's static key pair.
 Assuming the ephemeral private keys are secure, and the recipient is not being actively impersonated by an attacker that has stolen its static private key, this payload cannot be decrypted.

 For one-way handshakes, the below-listed security properties apply to the handshake payload as well as transport payloads.